gitify-app/gitify/README.md

 ### Distribution
 To prepare the app for distribution run:

-    npm run dist
+    npm run package

+To publish a new version, you also need to codesign the app running `npm run codesign`.
 Currently supports only OS X.

 ### Tests
-There are 3 types of tests: `jest`, `jscs` and `jsxhint`.
+There are 2 types of tests: `jest` and `eslint`.
 To run the tests:

     npm test